shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * The target (in the Slang sense)
 * The entryPoint/stage (can we say the entry point name implies the stage?)

-We could have psuedo names for these commonly changed values.
+We could have pseudo names for these commonly changed values.
 If there are multiple input source files for a translation unit, we could key on the first.

 We could also have some 'names' that are built in.
 For example default configuration names such as 'debug' and 'release'.
 They can be changed in part of configuration but have some default meaning.
 That options can perhaps override the defaults.

-Using the psuedo name idea might mean it is possible to produce reasonable default names.
+Using the pseudo name idea might mean it is possible to produce reasonable default names.
 Moreover we can still use the hashing mechanism to either report a validation issue, or trigger recompilation when everything needed to do as much is available.

 ## Target